 As a Colorado native, Nate is passionate about the outdoors and enjoys backpacking, cycling, rock climbing, mountaineering, and scuba diving.
 However, when he cannot get out into nature, Nate also enjoys technology and website development.
 Growing up, Nate attended a variety of Jewish summer camps including Camp Ramah in Wisconsin, and after college he worked at Ramah in the Rockies,helping to co-create JOLI, the Jewish Outdoor Leadership Institute and their wilderness survival program.

 Nate has created leadership programs for experiential educational outfits, focusing on skill building and self-development, run logistics for summer camps, developed marketing plans for educational institutions and ran operations for outdoor youth organizations.
-He has earned a Masters in Instructional Leadership, and is in the last stages of an EdD in Educational Leadership and Change.
+He has earned a Masters in Instructional Leadership and an EdD in Educational Leadership and Change.

 Deret came to us as a long-term staff member starting in our Tikvah program in prior years, and served as a Yoetz/community care staff member this year.
 Growing up in Flagstaff, Arizona he developed a passion for the outdoors.
 He grew up mountain biking, hiking, and camping in the wilderness of Arizona.
 Deret pursued his Bachelor’s Degree in Social Work at Arizona State University and was connected to Ramah Galim through a Tikvah family.
 He spent the school year interning, then working with K-12 populations in the public schools of the greater Phoenix area while obtaining his Master’s Degree in Social Work from Northern Arizona University.
 After completing his MSW, Deret continued working with a school based non-profit training new Social Workers until May of 2021.